end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 ---
 # Introduction

 The reason I started this project is because I recently had a bad experience flying a quadcopter too far from me until I was not able to distinguish if the quad was facing me or not.
-It does not require much distance before a quadcopter looks like a tiny black dot in the sky.&nbsp;Basically, I lost orientation of the quad and I had to land way too far from my takeoff location.
+It does not require much distance before a quadcopter looks like a tiny black dot in the sky.
+Basically, I lost orientation of the quad and I had to land way too far from my takeoff location.

-I was in need of more tools (or more ways) to help myself when I will inevitably get into this situation again.&nbsp;The following project explains how I build a DIY solution to help a pilot know a quadcopter orientation when its far away from the point of view and easily locate the quadcopter in case of emergency landing.<!--more-->
+I was in need of more tools (or more ways) to help myself when I will inevitably get into this situation again.
+The following project explains how I build a DIY solution to help a pilot know a quadcopter orientation when its far away from the point of view and easily locate the quadcopter in case of emergency landing.<!--more-->

 # Background story